Original Medicare vs. Medicare Advantage – What’s the Difference?

 Prescription drugs are not covered under Original Medicare.
 Beneficiaries must sign up for a stand-alone prescription drug plan.

-Original Medicare does not cover vision, hearing, dental or other “extra” benefits/coverage.
+Original Medicare does not cover routine vision, hearing, dental or other “extra” benefits/coverage.

 There are no annual maximum out-of-pocket limits with Original Medicare coverage.

 • Your cost-sharing varies depending on your plan.
-Usually you’ll pay a copayment for in-network care.
+Usually you’ll pay a copayment for in-network and out-of-network care.

 • Depending on a Medicare Advantage plan’s benefits, some Medicare Advantage plans offer $0 premium plan options, while others may charge a monthly premium.
 In addition to any Medicare Advantage plan premium, you must continue to pay your Part B premium no matter which Medicare Advantage plan you select unless your Part B premium is paid for you by Medicaid or another third party.